SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 ## `onPaymentAttemptAborted`

 This event mirrors `onPaymentAborted` from Checkout v2.

-Subscribe to it if you want to know when a user cancels their payment.
-The `onPaymentAttemptAborted` event is raised with the following event argument object:
+This event can be overridden if you want a notification when the payer cancels a payment attempt.
+This does not mean that the payer can't attempt another payment, or switch to another payment method, just that they canceled one of their attempts.

+If you do not override the event, no action will be done.
+This event is only provided for informational purposes.

+This is the object that is provided if you override the event:

 {% capture response_content %}{
     "event": "OnPaymentAttemptAborted",